har-in-air/ESP32_MULTI_METER/README.md

 Up to 16000 samples can be captured with a single trigger.
 So the maximum capture interval depends on the selected sampling rate.

-* @ 2000Hz, 1 second - 8 second capture
+* max 8 seconds capture @ 2000Hz
-* @ 1000Hz, 1 second - 16 second capture
+* max 16 seconds capture @ 1000Hz
-* @ 400Hz, 1 second - 40 second capture
+* max 40 seconds capture @ 400Hz

 ## Gated Capture

-Gated capture up to the maximum of 16000 samples is available.
 The external gate signal is input via an opto-isolator.
 This gate signal can come from the Device Under Test (DUT) or other external trigger.

+Once triggered, capture will start when the gate input goes high.

+Capture will end when the gate input goes low, or 16000 samples have been captured.

 ## Example D.U.T.